 What Does “Domicile” and “Residence” Mean?

 The USCIS defines residence as the person’s principal actual dwelling place in fact, without regard to intent.
-Thus, a person may be a resident to more than one country — there is no requirement that they live in a particular place for a specific period of time in order for that place to be considered his or her “residence.”
+Thus, a person may be a resident of more than one country — there is no requirement that they live in a particular place for a specific period for that place to be considered his or her “residence.”

 It is important to note that residence in the United States is not the same as being physically present there.
 Physical presence refers to the actual time a person spends in the United States, regardless of whether or not they are a resident there.
 However, the longer a person stays in a particular place, the more likely it is that they can establish that place as their residence.